decko/work-somewhere-rq/README.md

   - Notebooks
   - Tablets
   - Desktop
--:
+- :

-Each channel sends us a CSV file where one of the columns ( `Categoria`) is contains the full category's path:
+Each channel sends us a CSV file where one of the columns (`Category`) is contains the full category's path:

 ```